 Protect Your Vision with Florida Eye Specialists and Cataract Institute

 Treatment for glaucoma has come a long way.
 Advanced technology found at Florida Eye Specialists and Cataract Institute makes it even easier to diagnose and manage this condition.
 We are committed to offering treatments that are effective and proven to be safe.
-Dr. Sharaby, our new glaucoma surgeon, performs these procedures along with complex cataract surgeries and treats neuro-ophthalmological conditions with a background in neurology.
 If you are interested in learning more about the benefits of minimally invasive glaucoma treatment options, contact us for an appointment.